perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 - **Recommendations based on network devices**
 	- In simple networks, one IPSec policy can be designed with multiple rules
 	 - In larger networks, many different IPSec policies can be designed
-- **What are some factors the increase the number of policies required?**
+- **What are some factors that increase the number of policies required?**
 	- Computer roles
 	- Sensitivity of data travelling over the network
 	- Computer OS